Refer to the following sections when working in the

 When you are working in the Protective Enclave if you attempt to save a file containing DCL3 data to this library, you will see a McAfee Data Loss Prevention (DLP) popup in the lower right hand corner of the virtual desktop indicating DCL3 data was found, and that the file was Encrypted:

 NOTE: The link to 'Request DLP bypass' is currently not used by Data Loss Prevention.

 Just because a file is not flagged as containing DCL3 data does not mean it should be transferred out of the Protective Enclave.
-Files that are known to contain DCL3 data that are not flagged, still should not be transferred out of the Protective Enclave.
+Files that are known to contain DCL3 data that are not flagged, must not be transferred out of the Protective Enclave.
 You can right-click certain files to manually indicate that DCL3 data is in the document.
 The document will be treated as if it was automatically found to contain DCL3 data and will also be encrypted.
 NOTE: Only certain file types support this feature: certain Word, Excel and PowerPoint files, Adobe PDF, PNG, JPEG, MPEG, MP3, MP4, WAV and a few others).
 You will know if it supports it if the Data Protection menu appears when you right-click the file:

 NOTE: The Manual Classification types listed may differ from the screenshot above.

 After the file is manually marked that it contains DCL3 data, it is encrypted.